-We regulate the conduct of nearly 50,000 businesses in the UK to ensure that our financial markets are honest, competitive and fair.
+We regulate the conduct of nearly 45,000 businesses in the UK to ensure that financial markets work well.
 Find out more about our role.

 On this page

-Financial markets must be honest, fair and effective so consumers get a fair deal.
-We work to ensure that these markets work well for individuals, for businesses and for the economy as a whole.
+Financial markets must be honest, competitive and fair so consumers get a fair deal.
+We work to ensure these markets work well for individuals, for businesses, and for the growth and competitiveness of the UK economy.

 We do this by:

 - regulating the conduct of nearly 45,000 businesses

 - prudentially supervising around 44,000 firms